The Library at the College of DuPage offers a variety of patron-centered computing facilities which are available during all hours of operation.

 In order to prevent malware-ridden programs from compromising network-linked computers, installing new software applications is restricted by denying administrative privileges to regular users.
 If you need to execute a new program or download an update on a workstation, please seek assistance from Computing/Printing Support staff in the Library.

-Laptop and hotspots are available via the Student Laptop & Hotspot Request form.
+Laptop and webcams are available via the Student Laptop & Webcam Request form.

 The Library offers the following software on all of its PC and laptop computers: